datopian/playbook/culture/README.md

 An object has integrity when it is whole and complete.
 Any diminution in its wholeness and completeness results in a diminution in workability.
 Think of a wheel with missing spokes, it is not whole, complete.
 It will become out-of-round, work less well and eventually stop working entirely.
 Likewise, a system has integrity when it is whole and complete.

-Concretely and specifially, integrity is **Honouring your word**.
+Concretely and specifically, integrity is **Honouring your word**.
 Honouring your word is defined as:

 * Doing what you said you would do OR
 * Whenever you will *not* be keeping your word you get in action restoring your word with everyone impacted.